buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

                                   image='my_project_worker')
     ]

-In addition to the arguments available for any :ref:`Latent-Buildslaves`, :class:`DockerLatentWorker` will accept the following extra ones:
+In addition to the arguments available for any :ref:`Latent-Workers`, :class:`DockerLatentWorker` will accept the following extra ones:

 ``docker_host``
     (mandatory)